-Rarely, the Achilles tendon (extending from the calf to the heel of the foot) or other
+Rarely, the Achilles tendon (extending from the calf in the leg to the heel of the

-tendons have been torn after CIPROFLOXACIN Alphapharm therapy.
-Tell your doctor straight
+foot) or other tendons have been torn after CIPROFLOXACIN ALPHAPHARM therapy.
+Tell

-away if you feel any discomfort, pain, inflammation or rupture of a tendon.
+your doctor immediately if you feel any discomfort, pain or inflammation of a tendon.

-changes, confusion, numbness/pins and needles in the lips, fingers or toes, irritability,
+behavioural changes, confusion, numbness/pins and needles in the lips, fingers or

-If you experience any of these symptoms during the treatment with CIPROFLOXACIN Alphapharm,
+If you experience any of these symptoms during treatment with CIPROFLOXACIN ALPHAPHARM,

 Tell your doctor, pharmacist or nurse if you notice anything that is making you feel

-When treatment is to be stopped, your prescribing doctor may need to alter the dose
+When treatment is to be stopped, your doctor may need to alter the dose of other medicines

 portion remaining in the bag must be discarded.